 » Linux Instance

-Install Terraform Enterprise on a Linux instance of your choosing.
+- Individual deployment: You must prepare a running Linux instance for Terraform Enterprise before running the installer.
 You will start and manage this instance like any other server.

-The Terraform Enterprise installer currently supports the following operating systems:
+Terraform Enterprise currently supports running under the following operating systems:

 - Debian 7.7+